mohamedmagdy841/ai-content-filter/README.md

 # AI-Powered Content Filtering API

-This project is a full-featured Laravel + FastAPI backend for a social platform that automatically filters toxic and hateful content from posts and comments using AI.
+This project is a full-featured Laravel + FastAPI backend for a social platform that automatically filters toxic and hateful content from posts and comments using AI, with asynchronous communication handled via the RabbitMQ message broker.

 <table>
   <tr>